 - Pet wipes for spot cleaning

 Longer cat hikes and multi-day treks require even more gear.
 You should always pack enough cat food and water for your cat, and a little extra just in case.

 Be prepared for changing weather too.
 A hot summer hike could leave your cat feeling overheated.
 Check out our top tips for cooling down a cat.

-You should also plan to have your cat share your tent if you are going to be doing some camping, so bring along a soft blanket or a cozy cat bed to keep your kitty warm on a cool summer's eve.
+You should also plan to have your cat share your tent if you are going camping, so bring a soft blanket or a cozy cat bed to keep your kitty warm on a cool summer's eve.

 Try a Cat Hiking Backpack